 - How to set up webhosting for your WordPress site

 - Subdomains, addon domains, and parked domains

 In addition to our written tutorials, we also recommend watching the videos listed in our WordPress Installation Video Tutorials section.

 How To Set Up Nameservers For Your Domain Name

 You make your domain name visible to online users by “pointing” your domain name to your web host servers.

-To set up your domain’s nameservers, you will need the nameserver settings details provided by your web hosting company (see screenshot below) …
+To update your domain’s nameservers, you will need the details provided by your web hosting company (see screenshot below) …

-If you need reliable web hosting for your WordPress site, check out these hosting services providers:
+If you need reliable web hosting for your WordPress site, check out the following hosting companies: